-All registration forms need to be filed with the NCW Fair office no later than July 15.
+All registration forms need to be filed with the NCW Fair office not later than July 15.

-- 1. Anyone handling horses must wear boots. - All exhibitors must be suitably attired.
-Boots and helmets required for all riding.
-Numbers must be clearly visible. - 3.
-No horses on midway at any time. - 4.
-Open horse exit: out North door; 4-H horse exit: out East - Exercise times: Open- 7-8 morning and evening EXCEPT to 7:45 Saturday morning; 4-H and FFA - 8-9 morning and evening EXCEPT 7:45-8:30 Saturday morning. - Horses must be ridden, longed or controlled on lead line.
-NO LOOSE HORSES ON FAIRGROUNDS. - All horses are to be exercised daily. - 8.
+- 1. Anyone handling horses must wear boots. - 2.
+All exhibitors must be suitably attired.
+Boots and helmets are required for all riding classes.
+Numbers must be clearly visible.
+Chaps are optional in riding classes.

+- 3. No horses on midway at any time. - 4.
+Open horse exit: out North door; 4-H horse exit: out East door. - Exercise times: Open- 7-8 morning and evening EXCEPT to 7:45 Saturday morning; 4-H and FFA 6-7 morning and evening EXCEPT 7:45-8:30 Saturday morning. - Horses must be ridden, longed or controlled on lead line.
+NO LOOSE HORSES ON FAIRGROUNDS. - 7.
+All horses are to be exercised daily; no longeing. - 8.
 NO RUNNING HORSES.
-No loping horses outside arenas. - 9.
-No horse allowed outside designated livestock area.

-10. RODEO ARENA not considered part of livestock arena.
+No loping horses outside the arenas. - 9.
+No horse allowed outside designated livestock area. - 10.
+RODEO ARENA not considered part of livestock arena.

 Lots will be numbered by appropriate lot number plus alphabet.
 Example: entry card will read Lot 1A (Foal, Registered Light Horses).